wcm-io-caravan/caravan-rhyme/README.md

 # Introduction

 **Rhyme** is a Java framework for providing or consuming hypermedia APIs using the [HAL+JSON media format](http://stateless.co/hal_specification.html).
-It really shines when you need to do both, e.g. build a distributed system of microservices that are connected through several HAL APIs.
+It really shines when you need to do both, e.g. build a distributed system of web services that are connected through several HAL APIs.

 **Rhyme** stands for **R**eactive **Hy**per**me**dia, as it fully supports asynchronous generation and retrieval of HAL+JSON resources (using [RxJava 3](https://github.com/ReactiveX/RxJava) internally).
 Using reactive types however is (almost) entirely optional.
 In the examples in this document, we'll mostly stick to using the simpler blocking code, but there is a section on how reactive types can be used.